anittaelsasebastian-coder/uir-smart-contracts/README.md

-# Unified Intermediate Representation for Smart Contract Portability
+# Design of an Intermediate Representation for Smart Contract Portability

 ## Overview
-This repository contains the research artefact for my MSc thesis, which focuses on designing, implementing, and experimentally validating a Unified Intermediate Representation (UIR) to support partial portability of smart contracts between blockchain platforms.
-The work is centred on Ethereum (Solidity) and Hyperledger Fabric (Go chaincode).
+My MSc thesis research product, which focuses on developing, putting into practice, and experimentally testing a Unified Intermediate Representation (UIR) to provide partial portability of smart contracts between blockchain platforms, is contained in this repository.
+The focus of the effort is Hyperledger Fabric (Go chaincode) and Ethereum (Solidity).

-The goal is to move beyond conceptual interoperability by developing a formal and structured intermediate layer that captures essential contract logic independently of a specific blockchain.
+By creating a formal and structured intermediary layer that captures crucial contract logic independent of a particular blockchain, the objective is to go beyond conceptual interoperability.

 ---

 ## Research Motivation
-Smart contract platforms differ significantly in their execution models, state management, and programming paradigms.
-These differences limit portability and make cross-platform reuse of contract logic difficult.
+Platforms for smart contracts vary greatly in terms of programming paradigms, state management, and execution methods.
+These variations restrict mobility and make it challenging to reuse contract logic across platforms.

-Existing approaches often remain conceptual or platform-specific.
-This research aims to provide a technically grounded and implementation-oriented solution by:
+Current methods are frequently conceptual or platform-specific.
+The goal of this study is to offer a solution that is both technically sound and implementation-focused by:
-- Analysing execution and programming differences across platforms
+- Examining the variations in code and execution between platforms
-- Defining a structured intermediate representation
+- Establishing a structured representation in the middle
-- Building a prototype transformation pipeline
+- Constructing a transformation pipeline prototype
-- Evaluating portability using measurable indicators
+- Assessing portability with quantifiable metrics

 ---

 ## Research Objectives
 The main objectives of this work are:

-1. Analyse and compare smart contract execution models and programming paradigms of:
+1. Examine and contrast the programming paradigms and smart contract execution models of:In terms of :
-   - Ethereum (Solidity)
+   - solidity, Ethereum
    - Hyperledger Fabric (Go chaincode)

-2. Design a formal Unified Intermediate Representation (UIR) that captures:
+2. Create a formal Unified Intermediate Representation (UIR) that includes the following information:
-   - Contract structure
+   - The construction of contracts
-   - State and data types
+   - Data types and states
-   - Control flow and logic
+   - Logic and control flow
-   - Platform-independent semantics
+   - Semantics that are independent of platforms

 3. Implement a prototype transformation pipeline:
    - Solidity → UIR → Hyperledger Fabric